SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/AppointmentSlicer/eof.md

 ---
-title: Bool eof()
+title: crmscript_ref_AppointmentSlicer_eof
-path: /EJScript/Classes/AppointmentSlicer/Member functions/Bool eof()
+description: AppointmentSlicer.eof()
-intellisense: 1
+intellisense: AppointmentSlicer.eof
-classref: 1
 sortOrder: 108
 keywords: eof()
+so.topic: reference
 ---

 This function will return true if the internal iterator is past the appointments for the chosen day, otherwise False.